xeocean/xeocean.github.io/index.md

+---
+title: "xeocean: GitHub Page"
+permalink: /
+---

 I’m a budding **Backend Developer** and **Data Science Enthusiast** passionate about building scalable web applications and deriving insights from data.
+You can find all my repositories on the [Repositories Page](/repos/).
 ## Stack: ✨

 ### **Languages & Frameworks**